ssciwr/sustainable_development_course/unit6/README.md

 If you run into problems at any point, please contact us via inga.ulusoy@uni-heidelberg.de or [open an issue on github](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).

+The slides for this session are found [here](./unit6_SSD_SSC.pdf).
+The demonstrations are listed [here](./DEMONSTRATIONS.md) - for unit 6, you can request demonstrations: What would you like to see again?
+Is there something that you would like to learn more about?
+The necessary commands for the live lession are listed [here](./STEPS.md).

 # 1. Video: Unit 6, part 1
 Please watch the [video]() to learn about the basics of GitHub actions.